While many breast calcifications can be benign, they can also be found in association with breast cancer.

 Your doctor may even recommend you get a second opinion, especially if you have had cancer or have a family history of cancer.

 Follow-up and additional tests

-Your doctor can give you copies or transfer records you may need for your appointment.
-At the breast imaging center, the radiologist can compare your past mammograms and look for any noticeable changes.
-They may also recommend additional testing.
+Your doctor can help you obtain the records you may need for your appointment.
+At the breast imaging center, the radiologist can compare your past mammograms and look for noticeable changes.